tolauwae/phd-thesis/src/margin.typ

         numbering("1-1", counter(heading).get().first(), num.pos().first())
     )

+    // style code snippets
+    #show: codly-init.with()
+    #set raw(syntaxes: "../lib/wast.sublime-syntax")

+// Chapters

 = Introduction

 #quote("Edsger W. Dijkstra", theme: theme)[If debugging is the process of removing software bugs,\ then programming must be the process of putting them in.]

 #include "introduction/introduction.typ"

 = Foundations for Debugging Techniques<chapter:foundations>

 #quote("Donald Knuth", theme: theme)[Beware of bugs in the above code;\ I have only proved it correct, not tried it.]

 #include "foundations/foundations.typ"

+= A Remote Debugger for WebAssembly  // An embedded WebAssembly virtual machine

+#quote([#text(style: "italic", [adapted from]) George Orwell], theme: theme)[Those who abjure debugging can only do so by others debugging on their behalf.]

+#include "remote/remote.typ"
+// Appendices and references

 #[
 #counter(heading).update(1)